This course will equip you with the knowledge and understanding to study the environment around us in a scientific

 This unit involves studying the current and future problems of energy supply and how these may be resolved.
 Nonrenewable and renewable energy resources are studied with regard to both contemporary and proposed usage and the impact this has on the environment.
 New developments in energy resources such as the use of hydrogen, wind power and biofuels will be covered, alongside the more ‘traditional’ energy resources.
 Pollution and the properties of pollutants are investigated to explain causes of environmental damage.
 Different forms of pollution are studied, including atmospheric, aquatic, radioactive, noise and terrestrial pollutants such as waste disposal.
 Strategies to minimise impacts and manage damage from these pollutants are also investigated.

 The growth of human population and increased materialism are considered in relation to demands placed on the planet’s resources.
 Food production and nutrition are studied, alongside specific agroecosystems.
 Forestry systems are analysed in terms of types of forests, resources, production and deforestation.
 How these might be managed are also investigated.
 Aquatic food production systems including ocean fish stocks and commercial fish farming are studied with consideration of the future issues relating to management of aquatic food production systems.
-Sustainability of human lifestyles allows synoptic consideration of all modules.
+Sustainability of human lifestyles allows synoptic consideration of all module.

 Recommended textbooks to be advised by your tutor.
 Extensive use will be made of the Internet and relevant websites will be an important source of material to study this course.

 Higher Education to study earth sciences, teaching or surveying.
 Employment with environmental agencies.